ltrudu/AI_MultiBarcodes_Capture/README.md

 Add complete internationalization capabilities with comprehensive language selection and localization:

-• Language selection dropdown in settings with native language names and Unicode flag emojis (🇫🇷 Français, 🇪🇸 Español, 🇩🇪 Deutsch, etc.)
+• Language selection dropdown in settings with native language names and Unicode flag emojis
 • Support for 71+ languages including System Language option with automatic detection
 • Validation-based language switching - changes apply only when settings are confirmed, not immediately
 • Complete string externalization with translations for all supported languages